ACFM - Busan, South Korea

 ACFM DAY 3 | Event Room C | BEXCO Exhibition Hall 2

 Winston Baker is thrilled to bring their Entertainment Finance Forum to Busan for the first time!
-Covering a range of timely and relevant topics such as attracting third-party investment back, saving Asian movie theatres, achievements in Asian animation, and a Fireside Chat with Simon Cornwell (The Night Manager) on IP development, international adaptations, and producing drama content in Asia.
+Covering a range of timely and relevant topics such as attracting third-party investment back, saving Asian movie theatres, achievements in Asian animation, and Fireside Chats with Simon Cornwell (The Night Manager) on IP development, international adaptations, and producing drama content in Asia; as well as Janet Yang & Eugene Yi (The Rose: Come Back to Me).

 Join them as they blend local insight with their signature global and financial perspective.